Parliament votes 77-44 on bill's third reading

-The Netherlands was the first, in 2001, and it was later joined by Belgium, Spain, Norway, Sweden, Iceland, Portugal, Denmark and France.
-Argentina, Uruguay, Canada and South Africa are the non-European countries in the group.
+Of the 11 countries in which same-sex marriage is legal, eight are in Europe.
+The Netherlands was the first, in 2001, and it was later joined by Belgium, Spain, Norway, Sweden, Iceland, Portugal and Denmark.
+Argentina, Canada and South Africa are the three non-European countries in the group.